EN ES

 Dear brothers and sisters in Christ,

+In this Jubilee Year 2025, we are called to journey together in the hope of Christ and share that hope with others as witnesses of the Good News of the Lord.
 Much has transpired since we introduced Beacons of Light in June 2021.
-Together, we have studied population and parish trends, organized parishes into Families, and launched a significant pastoral planning process that will strengthen our archdiocese to live out Christ’s great commission of evangelization into the future.
-This Parish Vitality Report provides a snapshot of progress since Families of Parishes were implemented in July 2022.
-Please read this report in its entirety.
-You will find within it glimpses of the new life envisioned in Beacons of Light.
+Together we have studied population and parish trends, organized parishes into Families, and launched a significant pastoral planning process designed to strengthen our archdiocese to live out Christ’s great commission of evangelization into the future.
+Now, at the midpoint of that process, it is good to see glimpses of the vitality envisioned in Beacons of Light developing in our Families of Parishes.

 Most Reverend Dennis M. Schnurr